HritwikSinghal/My_guides/src/Android_Build_guides.md

 # Table of Contents
 - Todo
+- Steps i followed to build ROM on Ubuntu
 - Steps i followed to build ROM on Manjaro
 	- 0. Modify DT, VT, KT
 	- 1. For AEX